Jsojan/Personal-Projects/README.md

 # Personal-Projects
-This Repository contains Personal Projects to be stored in my
+This Repository contains Personal Projects in several programming languages.